imbo/imbo/docs/installation/configuration.rst

 Presets
 +++++++

-Imbo supports the notion of transformation presets by using the ``Imbo\Image\Transformation\Collection`` transformation.
+Imbo supports transformation presets by using the ``Imbo\Image\Transformation\Collection`` transformation.
 The constructor of this transformation takes an array containing other transformations.

 .. code-block:: php